Voltaren Arthritis Pain Gel

-Ask a doctor or pharmacist before using any cold, allergy, or pain medicine.
-Aspirin and other medicines similar to diclofenac are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain drug.
+Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
+Many medicines available over the counter contain aspirin or other medicines similar to diclofenac.
+Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

-Voltaren Gel side effects
+Voltaren Arthritis Pain gel side effects

 Also call your doctor at once if you have:

-the first sign of any skin rash, no matter how mild;
+a skin rash, no matter how mild;

-shortness of breath (even with mild exertion), swelling, rapid weight gain;
+swelling, rapid weight gain;

-little or no urinating;
+little or no urination;

-liver problems --nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, diarrhea, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Common Voltaren Gel side effects may include:
+Common Voltaren Arthritis Pain gel side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Voltaren Gel?
+What other drugs will affect Voltaren Arthritis Pain gel?

-More about Voltaren Gel (diclofenac topical)
+More about Voltaren Arthritis Pain Gel (diclofenac topical)

 Related treatment guides

-Copyright 1996-2014 Cerner Multum, Inc. Version: 9.03.
-Revision Date: 2014-04-13, 8:03:47 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 12.01.